HBIbidunni/sorting_algorithms/README.md

 | ------------------ | ------------------------------------- |
 | `1000-deck_node.c` | `void sort_deck(deck_node_t **deck);` |

-> All comments, feedbacks and suggestions on my codes are very welcome.
-Kindly take a look.
+> All comments, feedbacks and suggestions are highly welcome.
+Kindly take a look at my codes to give an insight.